KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 .. _move_edit_guides:

-Move and edit timeline markers
+Move and Edit Timeline Markers
 ------------------------------

 Timeline markers can be moved by clicking on a timeline marker text in the timeline and dragging it to the desired position.